Skip to content

 Even though some commercial property managers won’t be looking for a contractor right now, they might in the future.
 The objective is to make the connection and build a relationship so you’re the one who gets the job when the time comes.

-Lawn care expert Ed Ramsden of Enviro Masters Lawn Care recommends a softer way to make these connections.
+Lawn care expert Ed Ramsden of Enviro Masters Lawn Care recommends a softer approach to making these connections.
 Instead of starting with your sales pitch, reach out and ask if they’d be willing to give you some advice.
 See what they like and don’t like about their current providers and if they have any tips for getting started with commercial clients.

 3. Ask for referrals